jsmyth/jsmyth.github.io/content/posts/but-which-disc.md

 #### Drivers

 Drivers are designed for maximum distance and speed.
 They have a sharp edge and a pointed nose, which allows them to cut through the air with ease.
 Drivers come in a variety of weights and styles, each with different levels of stability.
 The more stable a driver, the less likely it is to turn over during a throw.
 Some common drivers include the Innova's Destroyer, Trespass by Dynamic Discs , and Discraft's Nuke.
 The fatser speed drivers are intended for bigger arms that generate a lot of spin.
-If you ar e newer to disc golf or simply have a slower arm speed, it's our suggestion to go for the slower speed drivers and lighter weight discs.
+If you are newer to disc golf or simply have a slower arm speed, it's our suggestion to go for the slower speed drivers and lighter weight discs.

 #### Midranges